SAP-archive/teched2020-DEV161/exercises/ex8/README.md

    git push -u origin main
    ```

-10. When prompted, enter your GitHub username and password (or your personal access token).
+10. When prompted, enter your GitHub user name and password (or your personal access token).

 ## Summary